borti4938/n64rgb_pcb/README.md

 Please note that the assembly (and component sourcing) depends on which kind of CPLD family you use.
 Supported are Max II and Max V CLPDs.
-- If you use a Max II CPLD, you have to use FB3 and leave U4, C41 and C42 unpopulated.
+- If you use a Max II CPLD, you must use FB3 and leave U4, C41 and C42 unpopulated.
-- If you use a Max V CPLD, you have to use U4, C41 and C42 and leave FB3 unpopulated.
+- If you use a Max V CPLD, you must use U4, C41 and C42 and leave FB3 unpopulated.

 If you populate J3, which is the JTAG connector, please short the pins such that they are flush at the bottom side.
 This reduces the risk to short on of these pins with the heat sink (where the PCB will be mounted).

 Using non-clean flux (rosin based) is obviously recommended.
-Eventhough it is "non-clean" I recommend cleaning everything afterwards (just for the visual finish).
+Even though it is "non-clean" I recommend cleaning everything afterwards (just for the visual finish).

 Please double check everything for shorts once you finished your work.
 Very important is that the power supply trace do not short to GND.